-Domestic Builder Statutory Warranties – What are they and why are they important for consumers?
+Domestic Builder Statutory Warranties – What are they and why are they important?

 By Justin Cotton, Director, and Jordan Davies, Senior Paralegal, Lovegrove & Cotton – Construction and Planning Lawyers

-In a number of states and territories in Australia, legislation mandates the inclusion, in contracts for domestic building work, of certain promises or ‘warranties’ made by the builder to the consumer in respect of building work carried out under the building contract.
+In a number of states and territories in Australia, legislation mandates the inclusion of, or implies, in contracts for domestic building work, certain promises or ‘warranties’ made by the builder to the consumer in respect of building work carried out under the building contract.
 Such regimes have been in place now for many years, with the Victorian regime under the Domestic Building Contracts Act 1995 (VIC) (‘DBCA’) being around for some 25 years.

 This article discusses the importance of these statutory warranties and their centrality to much of modern day domestic building litigation.
 By way of comparative analysis this piece highlights some of the issues faced by consumers in New South Wales as compared to Victoria and the ACT, and vice versa, particularly with regards to the scope of building works covered by such regimes.